Palmira, Cuba

 Palmira is a municipality and town in the Cienfuegos Province of Cuba.
-The town proper has a population of circa 14,000, the whole municipality 33,153.
+The whole municipality has 31,813 inhabitants.

 History

 It was founded in 1879 under the name Las Casas.
 The name was changed to Palmira and the community was incorporated in 1940.

 Geography

 Located in the middle of its province, Palmira is 12 km far from Cienfuegos, 16 from Cruces, and 52 from Santa Clara.
 It is bordered by the municipalities of Rodas, Lajas, Cruces, Cumanayagua and Cienfuegos.

 In 1943 the municipality was divided into the barrios of Primero, Segundo, Arango y Escarza.
-After the national municipal reform of 1976, it counts 6 consejos populares: Palmira Sur and Palmira Norte for the town, and the villages of Arriete-Ciego Montero, Espartaco, Elpidio Gómez and San Fernando de Camarones.

 The thermal water resort of Arriete-Ciego Montero, 12 km form the town of Palmira, is also famous for the bottled water plant named "Ciego Montero".

 Demographics

-In 2004, the municipality of Palmira had a population of 33,153.
+In 2022, the municipality of Palmira had a population of 31,813.
 With a total area of 318 km2, it has a population density of 104.3 /km2.